hanjunbaba/CDDTR/README.md

 # CDDTR
 ## CDDTR: Cross-domain autoencoders for predicting cell type specific drug-induced transcriptional responses

-*Welcome to get your visit!*
+*Welcome to your visit!*

-*The paper has not been received, and the address of the paper will be pasted here after acceptance.*
+*The manuscript is now submitted, and the address of the paper will be posted here after acceptance.*

 ## 1.Introduction